TeneoPython01/calendar_table/README.md

 External contributions, if still present, are noted in the code.

-### License
+## License

-See license information in git repo.
-The software is released in the public domain as-is without any warranty.
-More details can be found in the license file.
+This software is released in the public domain as-is without any warranty.
+See the license file.